 |Female, aged 50||$51/month||$279/month|

-If you have a partner, children or ageing parents who depend on you for financial support – life insurance is essential.
-It could be the difference in your family being able to keep their house & pay their day-to-day expenses vs. dealing with a huge financial burden if something were to happen to you.
+So how do you tell if you need it?
+It’s pretty simple – if you have somebody who relies on you financially, you’ll want to get a life insurance policy.
+For example, life insurance is essential if you have a partner, children or ageing parents who depend on you for financial support.
+It could be the difference in your family being able to keep their house and handle day-to-day expenses, verses dealing with a huge financial burden if something were to happen to you.

 But not everyone needs life insurance.
 Remember, we only recommend it for people who have loved ones who depend on them financially.
 Who wouldn’t need it?

 - Anyone who is single with no dependents (i.e., if your death will not have a financial impact on your parents & or other family members)

 - Anyone who has managed to build up enough savings to provide the safety net on their own (think older parents whose kids are out of the house & who are pretty close to retirement)

 - Children.
 Many people consider buying life insurance for their kids, but this isn’t necessary!
 Chances are, your children aren’t contributing finances to the home right now, and therefore a policy isn’t necessary

 Term life insurance only pays out if you die within a specified timeframe that you and your insurance company would agree on.
 It's usually 10, 20, or 30 years.

 As you can guess, the probability of you filing a claim within that decided on time period (because you die before you turn 65 or before the end of your term) isn’t that high.
 As a result, you’re not a high risk to your life insurance provider – this means the prices for term life insurance also aren’t that high either!
 Win win!